reinier/dotfiles/README.md

 - On Totem I've got extra pinky keys available, not sure what to do with them or if I even want to.
 - I can do a lot more on the Extend layer for Mouse + keyboard use.
 - Find a place for page up and page down, media controls and F keys.
 Probably need new layer.
+- Learn to get value out of a repeat key.
+Tried it once, didn't stick.
+Could replace the leader key on right thumb.

 ### The keymap and macros for use with the MEH-key